lonnieezell/Bonfire/README.markdown

 Let's make this the best kick-start to any CodeIgniter project.

+### Branches

+Due to the shift from CI2 to CI3, there are 2 branches containing recent releases and 2 development branches.

+- The releases are in the master (v0.8.0) and 0.7.4 (v0.7.4) branches.
+- The development branches are develop (v0.8.1) and 0.7.5-dev (v0.7.5) branches.

+Any changes due to issues in the Bonfire code are currently being made to both development branches.

 ## Bug Reports

 We strive to make Bonfire a solid base to work with.
 In doing so your Bug Reports are very vital to us.
 Before making a Bug Report please check the existing